MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 ---
-title: Working with Cloud App Security activity filters and queries
+title: Working with Defender for Cloud Apps activity filters and queries
-description: This article provides a list of Cloud App Security activity filters and queries and explains how to work with them. ms.date: 12/10/2018 ms.topic: how-to
+description: This article provides a list of Defender for Cloud Apps activity filters and queries and explains how to work with them. ms.date: 12/10/2018 ms.topic: how-to
 ---